 Ulysses Aldrovandus is considered by many to be the father of modern natural history.
 He traveled extensively, collected thousands of animals and plants, and created the first ever natural history museum.
 His impressive collections are still on display at the Bologna University (the world’s oldest university) where they attest to his scholarship.
 His credentials give credence to an incident that Aldrovandus personally reported concerning a dragon.
 The dragon was first seen on May 13, 1572, hissing like a snake.
 It had been hiding on the small estate of Master Petronius.
 At 5:00 PM, the dragon was caught on a public roadway by a herdsman named Baptista, near the hedge of a private farm, a mile from the remote city outskirts of Bologna.
 Baptista was following his ox cart home when he noticed the oxen suddenly come to a stop.
 He kicked them and shouted at them, but they refused to move and went down on their knees rather than move forward.
 At this point, the herdsman noticed a hissing sound and was startled to see this strange little dragon ahead of him.Trembling he struck it on the head with his rod and killed it.
 (Aldrovandus, Ulysses, The Natural History of Serpents and Dragons, 1640, p.402.)
 Aldrovandus surmised that dragon was a juvenile, judging by the incompletely developed claws and teeth.The corpse had only two feet and moved both by slithering like a snake and by using its feet, he believed.
-(There are small two-legged lizards that do this today.)
+(There are small two-legged lizards that do this today.
+See below left.)
 Aldrovandus mounted the specimen and displayed it for some time.
 He also had a watercolor painting of the creature made (see upper right).
 Perhaps these two-legged, snake-like dragons had been known for some time in Medieval Europe.
 A 13th century statue of Eve and the Serpent displayed at Reims Cathedral in Palais du Tau (below right) displays the same two-legged dragon motif.
 It is interesting to note that two-legged dragons have also been depicted in the ancient Acambaro art found in Mexico (see middle below).